 You need 4 pieces of fabric for each quarter block and you use 4 quarter blocks to make each ‘X’ block.

-You can download the printable PDF block pattern by clicking the button below and then read on for the rest of the instructions.
+You can download the printable PDF block pattern and cutting templates by filling out the form below and then read on for the rest of the instructions.

 Because this is meant to be a scrap-busting quilt I am not going to give you the yardage for a full quilt.